dautermann/FacebookTimeMachine/README.md

 As you travel through time, watch your fuel level drop.

+## Time analysis
+I recompute the cost to get to all 400+ Nobel winners from the time machine's current position each time the time machine jumps (and the table view... errr... dashboard updates).
+So the cost is N entries, or linear.

 ## Things I wish I could've done (but couldn't do because real life / job got in the way)

+1. I do a lot of `willSet` and `didSet` in my production code when setting properties.
+I didn't find an opportunity to do it in these initial vesions.

-display nobel prize details even better
+2. display nobel prize details even better

-color the cells (green, red, yellow/orange for "dangerous" travel) to indicate whether we have enough fuel to travel
+3. color the cells (green, red, yellow/orange for "dangerous" travel) to indicate whether we have enough fuel to travel

-implement a real fuel gage (like a progress bar?)
+4. implement a real fuel gage (like a progress bar?)

-bring in MapKit for reals!
+5. bring in MapKit for reals!